Muscles Worked in Leg Press

-- Inhale and lower the weight towards you by bending your legs.
+- Inhale and lower the weight by bending your legs.

-- Lower the weight as deep as possible without rounding you back, and while keeping your glutes on the seat.
+- Lower the weight as deep as possible without rounding your back, and while keeping your glutes on the seat.

 - Press the weight back up again as you exhale.

 The leg press is a great leg exercise that, compared with barbell squats, require less balance, control and mobility.
 This means that this exercise can be easier to start with for a beginner, and also that you can train closer to muscular failure without having to think about balance.